 This course introduces students to basic scientific knowledge of plants.
 Students will learn scientific principles relevant to understanding plant growth and development, plant nutrition, and plant improvement.
 Lab experiments will give students experience in observing, collecting data, and writing reports on plant growth and reproduction.
-Three hours of lecture and three hours of lab weekly.
+The course consists of online activities that are the equivalent of three hours of lecture weekly.
 Prerequisites: MA085 or higher.
+Co requisite: AG102L.